Social Anxiety Disorder: Symtoms, Risk Factors and Treatment

 Cognitive-Behavioral Therapy (CBT)

-Cognitive-Behavioral Therapy (CBT) is an effective approach for social anxiety disorder.
-It helps in identifying negative thought patterns and changing them into more realistic thinking patterns.
-These new thinking patterns helps gaining confidence and cope with anxiety in social situations in daily life.
+Cognitive-Behavioral Therapy (CBT) is one of the effective approaches for social anxiety disorder [3].
+It helps to identify negative thought patterns and change them into more realistic thinking patterns.
+These new thinking patterns help gain confidence and cope with anxiety in social situations in daily life.

 Exposure Therapy

 Exposure therapy involves gradually facing fearful social situations in a safe environment.
-By repeatedly and gradually by gradually and repeatedly confronting these fearful situations, the anxiety decreases over time.
-Exposure therapy helps reduce avoidance behavior and increase confidence in interacting with others in social situations.
+The anxiety decreases over time by repeatedly and gradually confronting the fearful situations.
+It helps to reduce avoidance behavior and increase confidence in interacting with others in social situations.

 Mindfulness-Based Therapies

-Mindfulness-based therapies can help manage social anxiety disorder, such as acceptance and commitment therapy, which plays a significant role in managing social anxiety.
-The main focus is on developing acceptance and non-judgmental recognition of the emerging anxious thoughts and reducing the avoidance behavior.
-Mental health professionals can help through several effective techniques, such as cognitive-behavioral therapy, exposure therapy, and evidence-based therapies, to manage anxiety.
+Mindfulness-based therapies such as acceptance and commitment therapy can play a significant role in managing social anxiety disorder.
+The main focus is on developing acceptance and non-judgmental recognition of the emerging anxious thoughts and reducing avoidance behavior.
+Mental health professionals can help through several effective and evidence-based therapies to manage anxiety.

 Group Therapy

-Group therapy can provide a supportive environment.
-People can share their experiences, which provides a sense of confidence in communication, and receive feedback from others.
-It provides an opportunity to learn from others' experiences with similar challenges.
+Group therapy can provide a supportive environment for people to share their experiences.
+It provides a sense of confidence in communication and receiving feedback from others.
+It provides an opportunity to learn from the experiences of others with similar challenges.

 Seeking Professional Help